 High school sports schedules are posted in the schools and on the Kent County Public School website www.kent.k12.md.us.

-Kent County High School is proud to announce that we have partnered with the NFHS Network, and we've invested in new technology that will bring you every game from our Trojan Stadium LIVE.
+Kent County High School has partnered with the NFHS Network and in technology that will bring you every game from Trojan Stadium LIVE.

 Join the NFHS Network for full access to: